 What is a Refundable Accommodation Payment (RAD)?

-The RAD is the amount you need to pay for a room in an aged care facility.
-RADs are set by the facility and can be negotiated when you are entering aged care.
-The average RAD in Australia is about $470,000 but prices can vary greatly depending on location and facility.
+A RAD is a lump sum you pay upfront to cover the cost of your room in an aged care home.
+RADs are set by the facility and can be negotiated before you move in.
+A recent Mirus Australia Survey found the average RAD is about $600,000 but prices vary greatly depending on location and facility.

 When entering residential aged care, the RAD can be paid: